sinadaryaei/c0523-code-solutions/javascript-loops/javascript-loops-quiz-notes.md

   The **initialization** expression of a `for` loop gets evaluated once when entering he loop.

 - _When_ does the **condition** expression of a `for` loop get evaluated?
+  The **condition** expression of a `for` loop gets evaluated at the beginning.

 - _When_ does the **final** expression of a `for` loop get evaluated?
+  The **final** expression of a `for` loop gets evaluated after each iteration of the loop body, before the start of the next iteration.

 - Besides a `return` statement, which exits its entire function block, which keyword exits a loop before its **condition** expression evaluates to `false`?
+  The `break` keyword is used to exit the loop before its **_condition_** expression evaluates to `false`.

 - What does the `++` increment operator do?
+  The `++` increment operator is used to increas the value of a numeric variable by 1.

 - How do you iterate through the keys of an object?
+  Using the `for...in` loop to iterate through the keys of an object.

 ## Notes